MoonlightCapital/MoonlightBot-docs/admin-commands/raid-cleanup.md

 ### Flags

-* `--clean-messages` - Setting this flag will delete the messages sent by the banned users in the last 7 days.
+* `clean-messages` - Setting this flag will delete the messages sent by the banned users in the last 7 days.

 ### **Usage**